Volunteer Opportunities and Events

 In 2022, Reformation Lutheran’s Southeast Ministry merged with Samaritan Ministry.
 Established by Reformation in 1990, Southeast Ministry offers basic education and pre-GED classes to adults with limited skills in literacy and math.

 Antoinette Green – After surviving several abusive relationships, Antoinette found herself with a young son, a high school degree, and a job as a cashier at a local museum.
-When she lost her job, she first felt hopeless but then discovered the Ministry’s STRIVE employment readiness program.
-Antoinette shares how a three-week course and the support of SMGW staff gave her confidence to keep going, secure a new job, and create a better life for herself and her son.
-See her presentation at the Ministry’s Next Step Breakfast.
+When she lost that job, she first felt hopeless but then Samaritan Ministry’s STRIVE program.
+She credits it and the support of SMGW staff for giving her the confidence to keep going, secure a new job, and create a better life for herself and her son.

 Karen Neal – Inspired by testimonials from program participants at a Next Step Breakfast event, Karen volunteered to work at the Ministry’s Southeast office, where she was trained as a Caseworker Associate.
 She her presentation at the Next Step Breakfast telecast where she spoke of the impact that working with staff and participants had on her.

-Support from St. Mark’s – Our church supports the Ministry with an annual contribution and numerous members of St. Mark’s have served on the Ministry’s Board of Directors, represented our church on its Partner Council, and/or volunteered on-site as coordinators, resume writers, and tutors.
-Additionally, many parishioners have also supported the Ministry with financial contributions and donations of food, toiletries, clothing, and gift cards.
+St. Mark’s Involvement – Our church supports the Ministry with an annual contribution.
+Numerous members have served on the Ministry’s Board of Directors, represented our church on its Partner Council, or volunteered on-site as front office coordinators, resume writers, and tutors.
+Parishioners have also supported the Ministry with financial contributions, donated food, toiletries, clothing, and gift cards for distribution to program participants, sponsored or attended its Next Step Breakfast in the spring and its fall Gala & Auction, or donated theme baskets and other items for the auction.

 Volunteer Opportunities — Individuals who are able to devote a few hours during weekdays to assist Samaritan Ministry can find current opportunities listed on the web site.
 For more information, contact Sy Jones, Volunteer Manager: syjones@samaritanministry.org.